dkillough/dkillough/README.md

 third year computer science student at the university of texas at austin (ut)

-additional studies in digital arts, social media, and immersive technologies
+additional studies in digital arts, social media, and immersive experiences

 interested in pursuing a master's in human-computer interaction